 Christian Educators of BC (CEBC), formerly called the Christian Teachers Association of BC (CTABC) had its inception in 1960 when a group of principals and teachers of fledgling Christian schools in the Lower Mainland met together to discuss mutual areas of interest.
 One of the major concerns was to set up a standardized Bible curriculum and a required memory work list.

 ‘Conventions’ were soon organized for teachers so they could grow professionally, encourage one another and be inspired to continue teaching God’s children.

-During the summer of 1967, a summer school session for Christian teachers to discuss educational theories and curriculum for Christian schools.
-All stressed the integration of faith and learning.
+During the summer of 1967, a summer school session for Christian teachers was developed to discuss educational theories and curriculum for Christian schools, stressing the integration of faith and learning.
 Soon after, these pioneer teachers started to discuss how to teach all subjects from a Christian perspective, and subject committees were set up to that end.

 Not only did this professional association come together for fellowship, growth and encouragement, they also began organizing sports days and music festivals for their Christian schools.
 These educators saw the necessity of educating the whole person, since they saw each child as made in the image of God.
 These were exciting days for both teachers and students of these small, but constantly growing Christian schools.

 Teachers from Vancouver Island, and Northern schools Houston and Smithers, joined the fray and kept up to date on happenings in the south, but were unable to participate in these two events until much later.
 Later, Christian schools were established in Terrace, Vanderhoof and Prince George.

 Starting in 1963, the Christian Teachers Association of BC met with their counterparts in Washington, USA.
 Close cooperation existed among these Christian school teachers and eventually a Convention Planning Committee was established, ruling that conventions were to be held two years State side and two years on the Canadian side of the border.